| Cologne

 themselves may have been responsible for some of the

+designs.
 The comprehensive iconographic program has been

 interpreted somewhat controversially by Rode as representing the History of Salvation, depicted

 typologically with themes representing the three periods of history.
+Thus the period ante legem is represented by

 Christ’s genealogy, as seen in the kings of the clerestory windows; the period sub lege is